billba/prague/docs/combining.md

 )
 ```

 In this case even an experienced *Prague*rammer might conclude that the original was clearer.
-Use the right tool for the job -- *Prague* is not meant to replace all your JavaScript logic -- you will quickly gain a sense for when *Prague* makes your code clearer, and when it makes it more opaque.
-A good rule of thumb is that *Prague* is helpful when your code seems unecessarily repetitive.
+Use the right tool for the job. *Prague* is not meant to replace all your JavaScript logic.
+You will quickly gain a sense for when *Prague* makes your code clearer, and when it makes it more opaque.
+A good rule of thumb is that *Prague* is helpful when your code seems unecessarily verbose and repetitive.

 But since we went to the effort, let's at least see how this code works.